Teeth grinding in children

 Teeth grinding during the day may be seen as other habits such as nail biting, pencil chewing, jaw bracing and tongue or cheek biting.

-If you have missed these signs of teeth grinding, it might only come to your attention that your child grinds their teeth during a visit to the dentist with reports back on noticeable wearing down of the teeth.
+If you have missed these signs, it may only come to your attention when a dentist notices teeth wear.
 You may want to double check for malocclusion here.
 But what causes teeth grinding?

 Why do kids grind their teeth?